-Dogfish is thrilled to welcome NISI SHAWL and SHAINA MONET!
+Dogfish is thrilled to welcome NISI SHAWL, SHAINA MONET & SPIRIT MCINTYRE!
 This event is supported in part by Poets & Writers.

 READING at 7:30 featuring NISI SHAWL and SHAINA MONET